 Interfaces are a great idea to save time but can create unwanted dependencies un-welcomed when you are building services that you want to decouple so control that integration and look for the tradeoffs.

 Technical debt will happen and sometimes a team owning a service can find itself without the knowledge to handle the service when team members shift so watch out for this with a log or other preferred model.

 A possible solution is to uniform the stack and create your own development on top of that stack, great if you are open sourcing your team's work which ties in nicely with excellence because it’s now public too.

-Governance is crucial (yes you have to) keep documentation in a useful state and create a service template to ensure you make everyone's life easier, has with everything this is important and relevant with what everyone believes to be the best principles.
+Governance is crucial (yes you have to) to keep documentation in a useful state and create a service template to ensure you make everyone's life easier, as with everything this is important and relevant to what everyone believes to be the best principles.